Foundational Infrastructure

 The floor of healthcarequality is where thetransformation happens.ETOH is built to raise it.

-Improving the best hospitals is important.
-Bringing operational excellence to the hospitals that serve the most people — and have always had the least — is the challenge that defines a generation of health infrastructure.
+Bringing operational excellence to the hospitals that serve the most people is the infrastructure challenge of this generation.

 The Hardest Problem